caido/documentation/src/concepts/nodes.md

 A Node's `Alias` is an arbitrarily set identifier used to uniquely reference the associated Node within a Workflow.

+Aliases can consist of lowercase letters, hyphens, underscores and numbers.

 > _NOTE: This differs from a Node's Name which simply serves cosmetic purposes to assist in the visual representation._

 ## Node Input Types: Constant Value & Reference Value